 Read nbytes from the slave specified by addr starting from the memory address specified by memaddr.
-The argument addrsize specifies the address size in bits (on ESP8266 this argument is not recognised and the address size is always 8 bits).
+The argument addrsize specifies the address size in bits.
 Returns a bytes object with the data read.

 I2C.readfrom_mem_into (addr, memaddr, buf, , addrsize=8)